alexal/LASRLog/README.md

 # Overview
-The LASRLog.py utility provides information about LASR actions with high run time
+The LASRLog.py utility provides information about LASR actions with a high run time

 # Prerequisites